Space3D-Bench/Space3D-Bench/README.md

     <img src="assets/assessment.png" alt="teaser" width=90% >
 </div>

+### Scene context

+The answers from a question answering system are assessed with respect to the scene context.
+The scene context is provided in a form of a JSON file `data/SCENE_NAME/ground_truth.json`, which for each question number defines a prompt being the acceptance criterion, and the answer that the system should return.
+The answer can be provided in two manners:
+- ground truth information for indisputable facts, in form of a text:

+    <i><b>Q1.
+How many chairs are there in the room?</b></i>
+    ```json
+    "1": {
+        "answer": "Number of objects: 6",
+        "prompt": "The answer should contain a number of objects matching the ground truth."
+    },
+    ```
+- image with an example answer for more creative responses, in a form of a corresponding image path and an example text:

+    <i><b>Q2.
+How are the sofa and the armchair placed with respect to each other?</b></i>
+    ```json
+    "2": {
+        "answer": {
+            "image_path": "data/scene_name/img/q2.png",
+            "example_answer": "The sofa and the armchair are facing each other, separated by a coffee table."
+        },
+        "prompt": "You are provided with an image, presenting the object(s) described in the question.
+If  the image is divided into two parts with a red vertical line, the two parts correspond to the different views of the same scene.
+Decide whether the answer on the objects spatial relationship is correct based on the provided image.
+An example of the correct answer is provided as well, however, the actual answer does not need to fully match the example answer.
+As long as it is reasonable in accordance to the image, the example answer and the question, it is correct.
+If the answer is vague, but still correct in a sense, accept it."
+    },
+    ```

 ### Running

 Once the preparation steps descibed in `Setup` sections are done, simply run the `eval.py` file from within your environment: